• Skip to primary navigation

 Sous vide egg bites at home are one of the ways I can eat a tasty breakfast on any busy morning.
 This is basically a recipe to make Starbucks copycat sous vide egg bites at home.

-My biggest tip is to meal prep them for a week at a time and reheat them in the morning or for lunch.
 And for those of you who always ask me which sous vide recipes are good for guests?
-This is a great sous vide brunch recipe.
+This is a great sous vide brunch recipe.ย

 New to sous vide techniques?
 Learn why is sous vide so popular.

-In this post I’ll walk you through making egg bites sous vide style.
 We’ll go step by step, from how to scramble and season the eggs, to my recommendations for egg bite fillings – in this recipe I use bacon, cheese and caramelized onions.

 Then you’ll see how to get creamy, soft, souffle-like Starbucks copycat egg bites with minimal effort.
 Let’s get cooking.